HarperDB/documentation/docs/reference/resource.md

 ## `subscribe(options)`
 This will subscribe to the current resource, and is called for MQTT subscribe commands.
 You can define or override this method to define how subscriptions should be handled.
 The default `subscribe` method on tables (`super.publish(message)`) will set up a listener to that will be called for any changes or published messages to this resource.

+## `connect(incomingMessages?: AsyncIterable<any>): AsyncIterable<any>`
+This is called when a connection is received through WebSockets or Server Sent Events (SSE) to this resource path.
+This is called with `incomingMessages` as an iterable stream of incoming messages when the connection is from WebSockets, and is called with no arguments when the connection is from a SSE connection.
+This can return an asynchronous iterable representing the stream of messages to be sent to the client.

 ## `set(property, value)`
 This will assign the provided value to the designated property in the resource's record.
 During a write operation, this will indicate that the record has changed and the changes will be saved during commit.
 During a read operation, this will modify the copy of the record that will be returned by a `get()`.